Salazar99/Slam/README.md

 mkdir build && cd build
 cmake -DCMAKE_BUILD_TYPE=Release ..
 ```
-(you can use option -DCMAKE_INSTALL_PREFIX=/path/to/install/directory/ of cmake to specify where to install harm and its dependencies)
+(you can use option -DCMAKE_INSTALL_PREFIX=/path/to/install/directory/ of cmake to specify where to install ex-harm and its dependencies)
 ```
 make
 ```